integreat-io/map-transform/README.md

 defintions and the transformers, and it also results in defintions that may be stored as JSON (but see [the note on JSON](#a-note-on-json)).

+There are a few useful shorthands for the operation objects, like `{ $value: 'The value' }` instead of
+`{ $transform: 'value', value: 'The value' }`.
+These are noted under the relevant transformers etc.

+You may also create your own shorthands by providing a `transformOperation` function in the `options` object passed to `mapTransform`.
+This function receives an operation object and my modify it to another operation object.
+In fact, transform object (objects that are not operation objects) are also passed through this function, so you may also use it to modify transform objects.
+Make sure to return a valid object here, though, or you will kill your pipeline.

 #### `filter(conditionFn)` operation

 Just like the `transform` operation, the `filter` operation will apply whatever